Vision Sensor#

 vision object count#

-The vision object count block returns the number of detected objects in the dataset as an integer.
+The vision object count reporter block reports the number of detected objects in the dataset as a whole number.

 ([Vision1 v] object count)